learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 * Learn how to use action creator functions to make asynchronous web requests for data in Redux
 * Understand why we need special middleware in order to make some action creator functions able to make asynchronous web requests.
-* Learn how to use the Redux Promise middleware to make some actions asynchronous
+* Learn how to use the Redux Thunk middleware to make some actions asynchronous

 ## Introduction: Asynchronous Web Requests with Fetch and Promises